 Yes, it does.
 There are several ways to cancel out the rolling tendency of the flute.
 They all require varying degrees of effort.
 The Thumbport will relieve these efforts so the player can focus on other music making aspects of flute playing.
 To Top.

 Many people have been asking for colors that would conceal the Thumbport better on stage.
-The ivory-grey one works with silver flutes well and the yellow-grey with gold flutes.
+The black-grey works well with silver flutes and the copper-white with gold flutes.
 The ivory-emerald green one is for people who simply like different visual experience (same goes for the pink and purple ones).
 We now have seven different combinations.
-As of 2008, the black-grey has the grey color on the outside hard shell so it blends in with the flute better from the audience side.
+As of 2008, the black-grey has the grey color on the outside hard shell so it blends in with the silver flute better from the audience side.
 To Top.

 Thumbports for the alto and piccolo have been released.
 Please find your preferred vendors and ask for them.

 As for the bass, the sheer weight of that instrument calls for something more substantial.
 We are investigating possible solutions.
 To Top.

 The flute has a circular tube.
 It is the source of instability.
 Try to lay a pipe on the floor and see how easily it rolls with any external force...
 My idea is very simple--to provide a large flat surface at where the left index finger supports the flute.
 This device also acts as a rest for the pinkie, which is a realization of Michel Debost's idea.
 Please go to the Product page for information.
 To Top.